dxps/tmc_pwa_svc/readme.md

 ## Usage

+### Prerequisites

+-   [entr](https://eradman.com/entrproject/) - used for triggering the recompile and restart of the app on code changes.

+-   [node](https://nodejs.org/en/download/) - used for running the TailwindCSS compiler using `npm`.<br>
+    It regenerates the `web/styles/main.css` file on detected TailwindCSS related rules.

+-   [migrate](https://github.com/golang-migrate/migrate) - used for running database migrations.<br/>
+    See [instalation](https://github.com/golang-migrate/migrate/tree/master/cmd/migrate#installation) instructions for details.

+### Start

+1. Run the PostgreSQL server using `cd ops && ./run_db.sh`.
+1. Run the TailwindCSS compiler using `./run_css.sh`.
-To just start the app, use `make dev`.
+1. To just start the app, use `make dev`.

-To start the app in "development mode" (it gets restarted on code changes and main.css is being regenerated on detected TailwindCSS related rules), use:
+Besides the first step that starts the database server, the other steps are for running the app in "development mode" meaning that it gets restarted on code changes.

-1. `./run_app.sh` to run the app.<br>
-   This requires having [entr](https://eradman.com/entrproject/) installed on your system.
-2. `./run_css.sh` to run the TailwindCSS compiler.

 Go to http://localhost:8000 to access the Web UI.